My Name Is Not Susan: Critical reception

-In an retrospective review, Matthew Hocter from Albumism noted the "fresh vibe", describing the song as "thumping".
+In a retrospective review, Matthew Hocter from Albumism noted the "fresh vibe", describing the song as "thumping".
 Upon the release, J.D.
 Considine of The Baltimore Sun felt it was "emotionless", adding, "(Whitney) has no trouble navigating a state-of-the-art funk groove (as with the new jack "My Name Is Not Susan"), she's mainly going through the motions; there's absolutely nothing in her performance to suggest that she was even the slightest bit moved by these songs."
-Larry Flick from Billboard commented, "After several ballads, Houston jacks it up on a percolating jam that features one of her more assertive vocals."
+Larry Flick from Billboard magazine commented, "After several ballads, Houston jacks it up on a percolating jam that features one of her more assertive vocals."
 Henderson and DeVaney from Cashbox stated, "This high-tech, funky, L.A. & Babyface-produced cut isn't nearly as pop as some of Houston's material."

 Entertainment Weekly editor David Browne panned it, writing that "in what could be seen as an audition for her pending movie career, Houston gets to act angry on My Name Is Not Susan, in which she scolds a bedmate for calling out the name of an ex-flame in his sleep."
 Pan-European magazine Music & Media described it as a "pacey pop/dance track boasting a snappy chorus."
 Rolling Stones James Hunter noted that Houston "stipulates in no uncertain terms" in this song vocally.
 Caroline Sullivan from Smash Hits commented, "And not only are her lyrics more adult, the music is the toughest she's come up with yet.
-Of course, being Whitney, that means it's still fairly sugar sweet, but this is a most enjoyable record."
+Of course, being Whitney, that means it's still fairly sugar-sweet, but this is a most enjoyable record."